-JaxonLabs recently made the decision to focus our energy on Strategy, Project Management & Implementation.
-While we develop stronger relationships with some of our partners to fulfill the work for clients.
+JaxonLabs recently decided to focus our energy on Strategy, Project Management & Implementation.
+We have since developed stronger relationships with some of our partners to fulfill the work for clients.
 This way everyone can get the best value for their dollar.

 CONDUCTING A BRAND AUDIT UNDERSTANDING HOW SYSTEMS AND INFRASTRUCTURE AFFECT YOUR BRAND

-One thing that is necessary for completing a successful brand audit is having the right technology and systems in place to adequately track this data.
+One thing that is necessary for completing a successful brand audit has the right technology and systems in place to adequately track this data.

 It can be simple for smaller businesses and much more comprehensive and advanced for large corporations.